Comparison status

 Unified diff

-A compact diff format that marks removed lines with -, added lines with +, and surrounding context with a leading space.
+A compact text diff format that marks removed lines with -, added lines with +, and context lines with a leading space.

 Hunk

-A grouped region of nearby line changes plus the context lines around them.
+A grouped area of nearby changes plus the selected unchanged context lines around them.

 Edit path

-The sequence of equal, inserted, and deleted positions used to transform the original line sequence into the revised sequence.
+The sequence of equal, inserted, and deleted steps that transforms the original line sequence into the revised sequence.

 Ignored match

-A row that matched after active comparison options even though the visible original and revised text differed.
+A row that matched after active ignore options even though the visible original and revised text differed.

 References: